palkan/pieces/README.md

 # JS Pieces
-Create interactive pages faster than ever!
+Create interactive pages without writing any javascript (or maybe just a little piece of code).
 Use basic pieces or create your own on top of them.

 ## Deps
-JQuery, moment.js
+No more deps!

 ## Dev Deps
 NodeJS+Bower+Brunch